cmaclell/nti_testbed/README.md

 **Update the database**

-1. `psiturk` - launch psiturk
+1. `sudo psiturk` - launch psiturk
 1. `[psiTurk server:off mode:sdbx #HITs:0]$ server on` - start server
 1. visit http://SERVER/dashboard (e.g., http://localhost:22362/dashboard)
 1. login with the credentials you provided in the config.txt
-1. enter worker ids and bonus amounts

 **Test the end-user code**